REALSTEVEIG/MAINSTACK-Backend-Engineer-Test/README.markdown

 # Backend Engineer Test

-Welcome to the Backend Engineer Test project as completed by me Stephen Ignatius.
+Welcome to the Backend Engineer Test project as completed by me, Stephen Ignatius.
 This project is a simple RESTful API for creating and managing products in a store, featuring token-based authentication.

 ## Technologies